List of Gurren Lagann characters: Simon

 The series' protagonist, Simon (シモン, Shimon) (pronounced SEE-mohn) is a boy who initially suffered from low self-esteem due to being an orphan, with his parents having died in a cave-in, and a fear of earthquakes.
 Despite being physically underdeveloped for his age and adults and girls ignoring him, Simon is a valued digger in Giha Village.
 Kamina eventually befriends him and inspires him, giving him the confidence to muster his courage and take action.
 After finding Lagann during a dig, Simon accompanies Kamina to the surface, where he develops a crush on Yoko before learning she has feelings for Kamina.
 When Kamina dies during the formation of Team Dai-Gurren, Simon falls into a depression that causes him to be overly aggressive in battle while isolating himself from the team.
 However, his meeting with Nia helps him come to a revelation about his own nature, leading to him overcoming his fears and doubts as he succeeds Kamina as Team Dai-Gurren's leader.

 In the second half of the series, Simon grows into a young man who is able to exercise caution when necessary.
 He planned to marry Nia until Antispiral uses her to begin their attack on Earth.
-This results in the government sending him to jail to ease the people, later breaking free with help from Viral to take back Cathedral Terra as he leads Team Dai-Gurren to save Nia and destroy Antispiral.
+This results in the government sending him to jail to ease the people, later breaking free with help from Yoko to take back Cathedral Terra as he leads Team Dai-Gurren to save Nia and destroy Antispiral.
 Managing to marry Nia before she fades away, Simon gives Lagann's key to Gimmy as he leaves his friends to wander the planet as a nameless vagrant, stating that "there are others more fit to travel down the tunnels I dug".
 In the epilogue, Simon is now an old man and watches his former comrades set out to contact other races throughout the galaxy to help prevent the Spiral Nemesis and ensure the universe's safety.
 It is revealed that the narrator at the beginning of most episodes is an older Simon, as the narrator's Japanese and Bang Zoom!
 English dub voice actors also voice old Simon.